nielslyngsoe/UmbracoDocs/14/umbraco-cms/extending/workspaces/workspace-context.md

 ---
-description: Establish an extension to communicate across the application.
+description: Add additional API to the Context of a Workspace.
+Enabling UI to communicate across the Workspace.
 ---

 # Workspace Context